percona/percona-server/doc/source/myrocks/variables.rst

   :default:

-Lists tables (as a regular expression) that should use read-free replication on the slave (that is, replication without row lookups).
+Lists tables (as a regular expression) that should use read-free replication on the replica (that is, replication without row lookups).
 Empty by default.